ibm-cloud-docs/codeengine/fun-exchanging-data-with-functions.md

 * Double quotation marks are replaced with `\"`.
 * Backslash is replaced with `\\`.

-Example text content, with correctly-escaped response characters in Python:
+Example text content, with correctly escaped response characters in Python:

 ```javascript
     import os